WisTex/The-MIT-License-Files/README.md

 > {name of the licensed software}
 >
-> This software contains files, code, and documentation from {author}
+> This software contains files, code, and/or documentation from {author}
 > whose official website is located at: {website}
 >
 > As per the license, anyone can modify and reuse {name of software}